Skip to main content

 Senior Content Marketing Manager

-On November 3, 2025—one week before CMMC Phase 1 enforcement began—Microsoft announced a new licensing tier for GCC High that was designed specifically for small defense contractors seeking a cost-effective path to CMMC compliance: Microsoft 365 Business Premium.
+On November 3, 2025, one week before CMMC Phase 1 enforcement began, Microsoft announced a new licensing tier for GCC High designed specifically for small defense contractors seeking a cost-effective path to CMMC compliance: Microsoft 365 Business Premium.

-For component manufacturers, service providers, and other small to mid-sized DIB organizations that were previously priced out of GCC High, this changes the game significantly.
+For component manufacturers, service providers, and other small to mid-sized DIB organizations that were previously priced out of GCC High, this changes the math significantly.

-Before this tier was launched, access to GCC High meant committing to enterprise licensing: either Microsoft 365 Government G3 or G5.
-While pricing at this tier is not posted publicly by Microsoft and must be negotiated directly with authorized resellers, these enterprise rates are significantly more expensive than other licensing options available for the Commercial Cloud (often a 40% to 70% increase).
-That meant most small to mid-sized contractors felt priced out of GCC High.
+Before this tier launched, access to GCC High meant committing to enterprise licensing: either Microsoft 365 Government G3 or G5.
+While pricing at this tier is not posted publicly by Microsoft and must be negotiated with authorized resellers, these enterprise rates are significantly more expensive than Commercial Cloud licenses (roughly 60% to 70% more).
+That priced most small to mid-sized contractors out of GCC High.

 Note on seat number: The original announcement saying 500 seats has been superseded by more recent documentation and web pages that specify a cap of 300 seats.

-Note on pricing: You'll often see Microsoft 365 Business Premium for GCC High quoted at $22 per user per month because that's the pricing that Microsoft has on its Business Premium product page.
-However, that's the pricing for a license to the Microsoft 365 Commercial Cloud, not GCC High.
-Microsoft does not publish GCC High pricing for any licenses directly because those must be negotiated with authorized resellers.
-As an authorized reseller, Secureframe has access to current list pricing and confirmed the actual GCC High list price is approximately $36 per user month.
+Note on pricing: you will often see Microsoft 365 Business Premium for GCC High quoted at $22 per user per month, because that is the price on Microsoft's Business Premium product page.
+However, that is the price for a license to the Microsoft 365 Commercial Cloud, not GCC High.
+Microsoft does not publish GCC High pricing for any license because those rates are negotiated with authorized resellers.
+As an authorized reseller, Secureframe has access to current list pricing and confirmed the actual GCC High list price is approximately $35.80 per user per month.

 Recommended reading